getting-around

 The cathedral sits at the heart of things.
 From there, the Arab baths are a five-minute walk, the Plaza de la Constitución is about eight minutes, and the old Jewish quarter is ten minutes up the hill.

-The bus station is roughly 1km from the centre.
+The bus station is a short walk from Plaza de la Constitución.
 The train station is about 15 minutes on foot, mostly downhill.

 Above it all, the Castillo de Santa Catalina looks down from the hilltop.
 It's close as the crow flies, but the road up there is steep and winding.
 More on that below.